VaLeRiEe37/TSWD-portfolio/ass3&4.md

 ## Assignment#3&4
-You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
-You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
-Document what you changed based on the user feedback in your redesign.
-Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently.

 ### Step one: choose a data visualization from MakeoverMonday
 I choose the ["How many people earned the Federal minimum wage or less in each State?"](https://www.businessinsider.com/federal-minimum-wage-workers-map-2018-10?r=US&IR=T) from the [MareoverMonday (2023 Section)](https://www.makeovermonday.co.uk/data/).
 Below is the original data visualization: